log in to manage your profile and account

 - Set up text alerts

-— A new Fairfield restaurant working toward a late May opening is taking the place of a well-known eatery that operated in the city for decades.
+FAIRFIELD — A new Fairfield restaurant working toward its opening is taking the place of a well-known eatery that operated in the city for decades.

-Caruso’s Ristorante & Bar is set to debut by month’s end at 6765 Dixie Highway in the building formerly occupied by the Spinning Fork.
+Caruso’s Ristorante & Bar is set to debut at 6765 Dixie Highway in the building formerly occupied by the Spinning Fork.

 That restaurant was founded by Rakan Shteiwi, who died in 2016 and bequeathed ownership of the Spinning Fork franchise to his family.
 The Caruso’s moniker pays tribute to Shteiwi, who previously operated a Cincinnati restaurant by the same name.